How to Make Fanke Recipe The Hausa Way

 How to Serve Fanke

 You can eat it while it is hot (that’s why I prefer to take it) or you could allow it to cool first before taking it.
-It is served with any drink of your choice, drinks like Kunun Gyada, Zobo, Kunun Tsamiya, Kunun Zaki, and the like.
+It is served with any drink of your choice, like Kunun Gyada, Zobo, Kunun Tsamiya, Kunun Zaki, and the like.

 Occasions to Serve Fanke Rice Best